+Students have access to nutritious snacks which are available to them, in their classrooms, between 10 and 10:30am.
 Students are permitted to bring in a healthy snack from home.
 No snacks high in sugar, starch, or artificial ingredients will be permitted.
 Students are encouraged to drink water in-between meals, and may use a plastic water bottle with a spill proof top for the duration of the school day.
 Students have access to water fountains at frequent intervals.
-Sodas, ice teas, or any drinks with sugar or artificial ingredients are discouraged.
+Sodas, ice teas, or any drinks with sugar or artificial ingredients are prohibited.